 Public Service attracts a special kind of individual and is often based on a sense of duty or an intense inner commitment to a cause that extends beyond the exigencies of the moment.
-These people are “public servants” – those individuals who achieve internal satisfaction by making a contribution to a society as opposed to a self-serving commitment to achieving personal goals.
+These people are “public servants” – those individuals who achieve internal satisfaction by making a contribution society.
 Those who enter public service do so out of a desire to serve the public interest and is a vocation that links them to the larger community.

 Public Service embodies the ethical principles of the common good, service to others, and social equity.
 Public Service is important because the essential components of our society are largely carried out in the public sphere: public education, public health, justice and security, environmental protection, museums, business and administration, science and universities.